 Connectivity is at the heart of the Government’s commitment to Inland Rail.

-In the 2019-20 Budget an additional $44 million was committed to the Inland Rail Interface Improvement Program (II Program).
+In the 2019-20 Budget $44 million was committed to the Inland Rail Interface Improvement Program (II Program).
 This program aims to maximise connections to the national freight rail network – integrating regional lines and connecting local communities to the benefits that flow from Inland Rail.

 Strategic business cases will identify opportunities to support more productive rail-based supply chains at major regional centres and help to build capacity on key country rail lines along the Inland Rail corridor.

 With the support of our existing network of Inland Rail Regional Offices, the program will enhance the capacity of regional communities to identify, plan and capture the long-term benefits of Inland Rail.

 Learn more about the II Program and successful projects.